aregulardev/flarelib-frc/README.md

 * **AprilTag Localization**: A vision subsystem template for reliable robot pose estimation using AprilTags, supporting both Limelight, PhotonVision hardware and simulations.
 * **Automated Alignment**: Command-based `AlignToTagCommand2D` for centering and orienting the robot relative to detected fiducials.
+* **Game Piece Detection**: A game piece detection subsystem template for locating and processing game pieces on the field.
+Supports both Limelight, PhotonVision hardware and simulations.

+### Subsystem Presets
+* **Bang-Bang Style Elevator**: A bang-bang controller style elevator, supporting the TalonFX, SparkMAX, and simulation.
+* **Generic Rollers**: A subsystem template for any rollers that don't need precise speeds, supporting the TalonFX, SparkMAX and simulation.

 ### Simulation Support

-* **AdvantageScope Subsystem Mocks**: Simulated AdvantageScope models for elevators (cascade-continuous) and arm/pivot assemblies, complete with configurable physics parameters.
+* **AdvantageScope Subsystem Mocks**: Simulated AdvantageScope models for elevators (cascade-continuous) and arm/pivot assemblies.
-* **Battery Simulation**: Simulated real-life batteries via `BatteryUpdater`.
+* **Subsystem Simulations**: Simulated subsystems via `ElevatorSimTilted`, `CustomDCMotorSim` - mostly forks of WPILib simulations to include features such as current limiting.

 ### Autonomous Routines